Department of Communication, Media and Theatre

 “Invisible Children and the Cyberactivist Spectator.”
 Nebula 6.4 (December, 2009), 40-55.

 Before earning his Ph.D. in Communication, Rhetoric, & Digital Media at North Carolina State University, Dr. Pepper earned an M.A. in Film Studies from the University of Iowa and a B.A. in Drama & Communication from the University of New Orleans.
 His work has appeared in The Journal of Cinema and Media Studies, Communication and Critical/Cultural Studies, Nebula, FlowTV, and Culture Machine.
-He has also contributed book chapters to several edited collections and is working on a book project on HBO’s HIV/AIDS programming.
+He has also contributed book chapters to several edited collections.

 Room FA 239